 The only thing left after finishing the previous processes is to find consumers.
 There are several methods for doing this.

 Knocking on doors is one strategy.
-Interact with them face to face if you understand where your prospective customers conduct business, particularly if they are themselves business owners.
+Interact with them face to face if you understand where your prospective customers conduct business, particularly if they are business owners.

 Another choice is to advertise your products online using social media and your website.
 With innovative marketing messages, try to think out of the box.
-As an independent contractor, you may seek out both long and short contracts with bigger delivery companies.
+As an independent contractor, you may seek out both long and short contracts with larger delivery companies.